Hello and welcome to my blog! Today I’m going to be chatting about my week in Paris and giving you some inspo for your next visit.

 In Paris, if you’re under 18 or are under 26 and are a citizen in a country which is a member of the European Union, you get free entry into most museums and galleries – which means more € to spend in the gift shop!

 La musée de l’orangerie.
 This gallery is situated in le jardin de tullieres and the nearest tube station is concorde.
-It has the most beautiful room full of Monet paintings alongside a brilliant collection of other impressionist artists.
+It has the most beautiful room full of Monet paintings.
+As well as a brilliant collection of other impressionist artists.

 I then went to the musée Picasso which is nearest to the metro station Chemin Vert.
 The museum houses lots of various artists, including a brilliant exhibition which shows Picasso’s own personal collection.
 Make sure to look up because the architecture of the building itself is not something you want to miss.
 The gift shop and gardens are a must too!